 In response, the New York State Office for the Prevention of Domestic Violence (OPDV) is collaborating with New York state agencies to address the housing needs of domestic violence survivors through the following initiatives:

 Consolidated Funding: Create a consolidated funding application (CFA) to streamline and expedite the grant application process for domestic violence service provision.
 The CFA will serve as the single-entry point for access to domestic violence and sexual assault funding, eliminating the need for applicants to navigate multiple agencies, marking a fundamental shift in the way state resources are allocated, ensuring less bureaucracy and greater efficiency.

 Flex Financial Funding: Funding for local programs to support a range of survivors’ housing needs, including housing costs, transportation, safety measures and allocations for essential needs that might present barriers to safety and housing stability, such as debt or car repair expenses.
 Support is provided in a manner to meet survivors’ needs as quickly as possible and be available until survivors feel safe.

 Housing Learning Consortium: The development of a housing learning consortium is an opportunity for a state and local partnership to share innovations, ideas, best practices and challenges to inform New York State’s continued survivor-centered response to the housing needs of domestic violence survivors.

-The annual New York State Domestic Violence Dashboard details trends and key indicators related to the prevalence of, and response to, domestic violence within the state.
+The annual New York State Gender-Based Violence Dashboard (previously Domestic Violence Dashboard) details trends and key indicators related to the prevalence of, and response to, gender-based violence within the state.
 The Dashboard aims to inform policy and practice by providing information from a range of systems about the availability of resources and programs statewide.
-(See PDF)

 Please refer to the Domestic Violence Dashboard Guide for an overview of the Dashboard and a summary of data points added by year.
 Please email [email protected] to obtain Dashboards from previous years.